handpoint/cordova-plugin-handpoint/README.md

 | **errorCallback**   | Executed if the method execution failed  |

 ## Event Handling
+As explained before, all the methods of the plugin are asynchronous and return the result of the execution either to a success or an error callback.

 If you don't want to deal with callbacks and you prefer to turn **Callbacks** into **Promises** you might want to publish the events received in the callback function passed to `cordova.plugins.Handpoint.eventHandler` method to a [publish-subscribe style event system](https://ionicframework.com/docs/api/util/Events/) and then encapsulate the event handling logic in an [SDK wrapper module](https://github.com/handpoint/handpoint-ionic-app/blob/master/src/services/sdk.service.ts).

 Let's suppose that you want to implement a **sale** which returns a **Promise** that resolves when the transaction is completed, or rejects when it is failed.